 Ever thought to yourself: “Structural engineers – who needs ’em?
 My house is still standing and I haven’t had one of those in my home the entire time I’ve lived here.
 Besides, the wall I want to remove isn’t even on the perimeter…should be fine.”

 After that sort of DIY pep-talk, some interesting (read: tragic) things may happen.
-Your house may come down, causing untold destruction; you may be injured while working; or you could experience loss of life (including your own).
+Your house may come down, causing untold destruction.
+Think to yourself, is it worth you or a friend seriously injuring yourself during construction.
 We can’t stress enough that you should never, make structural changes without the consultation of a professional.

 A structural engineer must go through years of intense study to understand how structures (surprise!) work and can be modified.
-Additionally, during their careers, they are required to perform continuing education and re-certification to make sure they are “up to snuff”.
+They are required to perform continuing education and re-certification to make sure they are “up to snuff”.

 Moving Walls, Not Mountains